Are You Struggling to Breathe at Night?

 Morning Headaches or Fatigue

-Inadequate oxygen during sleep may cause vascular headaches and leave you feeling fatigued, even after a full night’s sleep.
+Low oxygen during sleep can trigger vascular headaches and leave you feeling drained despite a full night’s rest.

 Teeth Grinding or Clenching

-When breathing is obstructed, your body engages jaw muscles to clear the airway, potentially leading to TMJ discomfort or tooth wear.
+When airflow is restricted, your body activates the jaw muscles to reopen the airway, often causing TMJ strain or worn teeth.

 Our Commitment